davidbolton1/CharlieSolution/README.md

 3. Create a Non Interactive application API Explorer Client:
 * This allow for you to obtain the data needed to generate a list of all your clients and rules from your application Management API.
 To create the non-interactive application go to the dashboard and when you create a new application, you select 'Machine to machine application' then it will prompt a message to select your Auth0 API management and the scopes.
-You can also follow these steps to create the non-interactive application: https://auth0.com/docs/api/management/v2/create-m2m-app
+You can also follow these steps to create the non-interactive application: https://auth0.com/docs/api/management/v2/create-m2m-app  <br>
 **While you are on the Management API page, click the "Api Explorer" tab and copy the given token.
 Navigate to the .env.example file and replace the placeholder in the AUTH0_APIV2_TOKEN field with the token value that was just copied.**

 4. Navigate to Management API page by going to your Dashboard-> API's (in the Applications tab) -> AuthOManagementAPI -> Machine to Machine Applications.
 Then update your scope/permissions for your app to include these 3 scopes: